Amos47/project-frenzy/README.md

 - The the larger rails controller tests that I used to TDD the app.
 Run with `rake test`.
   - The files are mostly in `test/controllers`
 - There is also the cucumber test suite.
-Run with `rake cucumber`
+Run with `bundle exec cucumber`.
   - You can find the files in `features` and `features/step_definitions`
 - You can run all the tests in both suites with the command `rake`.